Chisom83/Sports-Sales-Analysis/README.md

 ## Project Overview
 This project analyzes a sports sales dataset spanning six years to evaluate business performance and identify opportunities for growth.
-The goal is to determine: the best-performing regions, the age group that patronizes the business the most, sales trends over time, Product popularity It is important to note that  the Total revenue is used as the primary metric for this  analysis.
+The goal is to determine: the best-performing regions, the age group that patronizes the business the most, sales trends over time and Product popularity.
+It is important to note that  the Total revenue is used as the primary metric for this  analysis.